descawed/galsdk/README.md

 # galsdk
 Editor and utilities for the PSX game Galerians (1999).
-Requires Python 3.10 or 3.11.
+Requires Python 3.11.

 ## Editor
 The editor is a GUI application for exploring the game's files.
 Run it from the repo's root directory with